Some people think havingand other stomach problems is part of life.

 There is a well-established relationship between IBS and menopause.
 For many women who have long suffered from IBS, menopause will have a direct effect on their symptoms.
 But the big question is, will you develop IBS symptoms as you go through the menopausal transition?
 The answer to this question is a big YES.

 As part of the process of menopause, there is a decrease in the levels of the sex hormones, estrogen and progesterone.
-Estrogen receptors are found throughout the muscles of your digestive tract.
+Estrogenare found throughout the muscles of your digestive tract.
 The drop in your female hormones can affect three digestive processes:

 Estrogen and progesterone are known to control the smooth muscles of the intestine.
 A decrease in these two hormones during menopause greatly affects the quality of contractions that your smooth muscles produce.
 This dictates how quickly your food travels through your digestive tract.
 Low estrogen and progesterone levels can also reduce gastrointestinal muscle tone, slowing transit time and triggering indigestion, nausea, diarrhea or constipation.